 THE LISA PAPERWORK HANDLING METHOD™:

 1. Open all mail.
 Do not try to file anything.
 You’ll only fail.
-Put all invoices, account statements and other critical material, like that insane gluten-free chocolate cake recipe, in box under desk for “when you’re ready.”
+Put all invoices, account statements, and other critical material, like that insane gluten-free chocolate cake recipe, in the box under the desk for “when you’re ready.”

-2. When you’re ready (box is overflowing or you need to find something), empty box onto floor.
+2. When you’re ready (the box is overflowing or you need to find something), empty the box onto the floor.

 3. Now’s your time to shine.
 Collate.
 Highlight.
 Staple.
 Hole punch.
-Put into a binder.
+Put it into a binder.
 Make dividers by turning a page on its side and stapling a tuck.
-Nothing fancy, just get it done.
+Nothing fancy; get it done.

 If I were a file-things-immediately kind of girl, I’d do that instead.
 But I’m not.

-And so, just as my paperwork handling method is true to me, doing nothing is my way to feel grounded and “meditated.”
+And so, just as my paperwork handling method is simple, doing nothing is my simple way to feel grounded and “meditated.”

 There are no hurdles.
 You don’t have to do anything other than stop.